mpcabd/python-arabic-reshaper/README.md

 the reshaped text to `bidi.algorithm.get_display` because it will reverse the text and you'd end up with harakat applied to the next letter instead of the previous letter.
+* `delete_tatweel` (Default `False`): When this is set to `True` the reshaper will delete the Tatweel character (U+0640) from the text before reshaping, this can be useful when you want to support ligatures and don't care about Tatweel getting deleted.

 Besides the settings above, you can enable/disable supported ligatures.
 For a full list of supported ligatures and their default status check the file